Discover the Flavor of Foley: A Food Lover’s Guide to Downtown Dining

 | Stacey’s Old Tyme Soda Fountain | 121 W. Laurel Avenue | A sweet, nostalgic stop — ice cream sodas, floats, desserts. |

-| Taco Fiesta | 405 S. McKenzie Street | Authentic Mexican street food experience. |
+| Taco Fiesta | 405 S. McKenzie Street | Family-owned Mexican restaurant serving traditional street tacos and other classic eats in a casual setting. |

-| The Gathering Place | 214 W. Laurel Avenue | A social venue — possibly for coffee, small bites, and gathering. |
+| The Gathering Place | 214 W. Laurel Avenue | Menu, buffet and catering setup for Southern faves like fried chicken and pulled pork, plus all-you-can-eat options. |

 | The Hotel Magnolia Restaurant | 119 N. McKenzie Street | A hotel-restaurant pairing — elegant meals in a comfortable lodging setting. |